mattclarke/advent_of_code_21/README.md

 ABs and so on.

 ## Day 15:
-- Part 1: used Dijkstra's algorithm but took me ages to get something quick.
+- Part 1: used Dijkstra's algorithm (or is it A*?) but took me ages to get something quick.
 - Part 2: just extended it to be five times the size and added a helper method to calculate the risk.
 Initial version took 10 minutes to complete with pypy, but re-write takes a couple of seconds.
 The mistake I initially made was to use the distance from the target as the heap priority, much better to use the distance so far.